-I am a sophomore Engineering Management major at Arizona State University and I am in my second semester as a Learning Assistant /Tutor for university physics.
+I am a senior Engineering Management major at Arizona State University and I am in my seventh semester as a Learning Assistant/Tutor for university physics.
 I truly enjoy the "Aha!
-That makes sense!" moments that students get when first grasping concepts for the first time, and am available for tutoring in a variety of subjects, primarily physics, math (all levels), and other science subjects, as well as test prep.
-I was valedictorian of my high school, an AP National Scholar, and a National Merit Finalist.
+That makes sense!" moments that students get when first grasping concepts for the first time, and am available for tutoring in a variety of subjects, primarily physics, math (all levels), and other STEM areas, as well as test prep.
+I am set to graduate with a 4.0, and was valedictorian of my high school, an AP National Scholar, and a National Merit Finalist.
 I scored 35 on the ACT and 2250 on the old SAT (~1540 on the new SAT).

 Education & Certification